ARK Innovation ETF (NYSEARCA:ARKK) Shares Sold by Harvest Group Wealth Management LLC

-Harvest Group Wealth Management LLC lessened its stake in ARK Innovation ETF (NYSEARCA:ARKK) by 33.3% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 57,601 shares of the company’s stock after selling 28,768 shares during the quarter.
-ARK Innovation ETF comprises approximately 4.3% of Harvest Group Wealth Management LLC’s holdings, making the stock its 11th biggest holding.
-Harvest Group Wealth Management LLC’s holdings in ARK Innovation ETF were worth $7,171,000 at the end of the most recent reporting period.
+Harvest Group Wealth Management LLC lessened its holdings in shares of ARK Innovation ETF (NYSEARCA:ARKK) by 33.3% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 57,601 shares of the company’s stock after selling 28,768 shares during the quarter.
+ARK Innovation ETF accounts for 4.3% of Harvest Group Wealth Management LLC’s portfolio, making the stock its 11th largest position.
+Harvest Group Wealth Management LLC’s holdings in ARK Innovation ETF were worth $7,171,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently made changes to their positions in the business.
-Islay Capital Management LLC boosted its holdings in shares of ARK Innovation ETF by 52.5% in the 4th quarter.
-Islay Capital Management LLC now owns 305 shares of the company’s stock valued at $38,000 after purchasing an additional 105 shares during the last quarter.
-Valeo Financial Advisors LLC boosted its holdings in shares of ARK Innovation ETF by 26.0% in the 3rd quarter.
-Valeo Financial Advisors LLC now owns 587 shares of the company’s stock valued at $54,000 after purchasing an additional 121 shares during the last quarter.
-Coastal Investment Advisors Inc. lifted its holdings in shares of ARK Innovation ETF by 1.8% during the 3rd quarter.
-Coastal Investment Advisors Inc. now owns 7,092 shares of the company’s stock valued at $653,000 after acquiring an additional 127 shares in the last quarter.
-Essex Savings Bank lifted its holdings in shares of ARK Innovation ETF by 2.7% during the 3rd quarter.
-Essex Savings Bank now owns 5,027 shares of the company’s stock valued at $462,000 after acquiring an additional 130 shares in the last quarter.
-Finally, Legacy Wealth Planning LLC lifted its holdings in shares of ARK Innovation ETF by 2.0% during the 3rd quarter.
-Legacy Wealth Planning LLC now owns 7,612 shares of the company’s stock valued at $700,000 after acquiring an additional 150 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also modified their holdings of ARKK.
+Clean Yield Group acquired a new stake in ARK Innovation ETF during the 4th quarter valued at approximately $25,000.
+Insight Financial Services acquired a new position in shares of ARK Innovation ETF in the 4th quarter worth approximately $26,000.
+Highlander Capital Management LLC acquired a new position in shares of ARK Innovation ETF in the 3rd quarter worth approximately $28,000.
+Capstone Triton Financial Group LLC bought a new stake in shares of ARK Innovation ETF in the 4th quarter worth approximately $28,000.
+Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its holdings in shares of ARK Innovation ETF by 600.0% in the 3rd quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 350 shares of the company’s stock worth $32,000 after purchasing an additional 300 shares during the last quarter.

 Want to see what other hedge funds are holding ARKK?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for ARK Innovation ETF (NYSEARCA:ARKK).